 The Southwick-Tolland-Granville Regional School District Health Advisory Committee shall provide oversight of the policy and regulations.

-The school food service director will ensure compliance with the nutrition policies within school food service areas, and will report on this matter to the Superintendent.
+The school Food Service Director will ensure compliance with the nutrition policies within school food service areas, and will report on this matter to the Superintendent.

 Review and revision of this policy shall occur by the Health Advisory Committee and the Superintendent of Schools or designee, as needed, but no less than every two years.

-Compliance will be monitored at the building level by the principal and at the district by the Superintendent of Schols and the Health Advisory Committee.
+Compliance will be monitored at the building level by the principal and at the district by the Superintendent of Schools and the Health Advisory Committee.

 Measurement and Evaluation